 (FAIRBANKS, Alaska) – McCarthy Road is now open to public travel for the summer season and will be regularly maintained until October 1.

 Conditions on the unpaved, 60-mile road, which runs between the communities of Chitina and McCarthy, will remain fair to difficult throughout the summer season.
 Drivers can expect a 35-mile-per-hour speed limit, major rutting, rocks in the road, potholes, and soft shoulders.
-Current conditions are fair with a rough driving surface in areas.
+Current conditions include icy spots, water on the roadway, and a rough driving surface.

 Drivers are encouraged to prepare for remote travel by bringing appropriate emergency supplies including food and water, a first aid kit, extra seasonally-appropriate clothing, and spare tires.
 No services are available along the road.